hRun/TA_cryptosuite/README.md

 * Using custom search command protocol v2 now
 * Updated README and docs with soon-to-come changes
 * Implemented proper key/salt management on per-user and per-role basis
+* Added licenses to used Python modules and gave credit

 * Removed keyencryption parameter from crypt command and replaced by automatic detection
 * Removed randpadding parameter and support for non-random padding
 * Implemented basic sanity checks for private/public RSA key usage during encryption/decryption attempts
 * Implemented PKCS#1 v2 (OAEP) support
+* Implemented possibility for AES-128/192/256-CBC/OFB field/event encryption & decryption
+* AES-CBC and AES-OFB are now the only parameter values and modes for AES encryption/decryption

 * Ensured Splunk 8 and Python 2/3 cross-compatilibity for hash command
 * Hashes will now be written to a new field with the name of the used algorithm